 If you need to shoot portraits with a black background and don’t know where to start, consider booking a studio on Peerspace.
 We have professional portrait studios in cities across North America and beyond that you can rent by the hour.
 You can even book a less conventional space to practice taking black background photos, like a private theater, a castle, a loft, you name it.
 It’s a unique way to challenge yourself while honing your skills.

 Many of our locations come with the option of booking camera equipment as well, so you can have all of the backdrops you need on hand for your shoot.
-And if you book a space that doesn’t have all of the equipment you need, simply contact the Concierge service.
+And remember, if you book a space that doesn’t have all of the equipment you need, contact the Concierge service.
 These event pros can source equipment from trusted local retailers and drop it off to you at your rental.
 Before you know it, you’ll have a portfolio full of stunning black background portraits and countless happy clients.